realworldocaml/book/en/foreign-function-interface.md

 let () = seals (tm : tm structure typ)
 ```

-This is a very mechanical translation from the C structure, due to the magic of
+This is a fairly mechanical translation from the C structure by using the
-the `*:*` combinator provided by the `Struct` module.
-We start building the
+magic of the `*:*` combinator provided by the `Ffi.C.Struct` module.
+The
-definition via the `structure` allocator.
-Then the types are added in
+structure is initialised in the `tm` variable via the `structure` allocator.
+The fields of the structure are then added in sequence.
+Each new field mutates
-sequence, with each application recording the position in the `tm` structure.
+the `tm` structure to append its name and offset.
+The structure is finalized
-When all the fields have been added, the structure is finalized via the `seals`
+via `seals` when all the fields have been added, and the structure can now
+be used.

-call.
-The definitions of `time` and `localtime` should now be familiar:
+The OCaml definitions of `time` and `localtime` are now straightforward calls
+to `foreign`, just like our earlier `ncurses` example.

 ```ocaml
 let time = foreign "time" (ptr time_t @-> syscall time_t)